 When you decide it is time to move your website from another CMS to HubSpot CMS, a migration process must be employed to ensure there is a seamless transition.

 If you want to keep the look and feel of your current website, that is possible when moving into the CMS Hub.
 However, a custom website theme will need to be developed in order to complete this task.
 The effort and technical development skill required to develop a custom theme will depend on the features and structure of your current website.

 Rather than developing a custom theme, a theme can be purchased from the HubSpot Marketplace Theme Library.
 The costs of themes in the library vary; however, this may be a cost-effective solution for some manufacturing websites.
-For example, you can download ManoByte's very own drag-and-drop enabled BlackTip Reef Theme for free, or you can purchase the Thresher Theme that includes additional features and custom module capabilities.
+For example, you can download ManoByte's very own drag-and-drop enabled BlackTip Reef Theme for free.

 Furthermore, the number of pages on your current website will impact your site development costs.
 While you may think you can save money by eliminating some pages, the impact of deleting those pages must be considered.
 If key pages that rank highly on search engines are not moved to your new site, your website traffic may be negatively impacted.
 However, with the right team working on your website redesign, you can have peace of mind that your website will meet or even exceed its current performance.

 To gain an understanding of what to expect, take time to review ManoByte's custom website development process inside and out.
 This makes sure you, your team, and ManoByte are on the same page with communication expectations and milestone deadlines.